minkcv/keyframe3d/docs/README.md

 ## Key Concepts

-An animation has a length in frames, and is played at a framerate (frames per second).
+* An animation has a length in frames, and is played at a framerate (frames per second).
-A scene contains a tree of nodes.
+* A scene contains a tree of nodes.
 Nodes can be cameras, models, walls, or empty.
-Nodes have a transform in 3D space consisting of a position and rotation.
+* Nodes have a transform in 3D space consisting of a position, rotation, and scale.
-Nodes can be children of other nodes and inherit the transforms of their parents.
+* Nodes can be children of other nodes and inherit the transforms of their parents.
-Models have a 3D scale in the x, y, and z dimensions.
+* Rotated nodes of non-uniformly scaled parents may be deformed.
-Keyframes are data at a specific time that is used to determine the transform of nodes in the scene.
+* Keyframes are data at a specific time that is used to determine the transform of nodes in the scene.
-A node's transform is determined by the keyframes with data for that node at the current time, a time before and after, or a time before or after.
+* A node's transform is determined by the keyframes with data for that node at the current time, a time before and after, or a time before or after.
-A model's scale can be keyframed, but children of the model node do not inherit the scale of the parent.
-If a node has a keyframe with data for it at the current time, then it's transform is the data in the keyframe.
+* If a node has a keyframe with data for it at the current time, then it's transform is the data in the keyframe.
-If a node has a keyframe with data for it before and after the current time, then it's transform is interpolated between the two keyframe's data.
+* If a node has a keyframe with data for it before and after the current time, then it's transform is interpolated between the two keyframe's data.
-If a node has no keyframes with data for it then it has the default local transform (position: origin, rotation: facing toward -Z).
+* If a node has no keyframes with data for it then it has the default local transform (position: origin, rotation: facing toward -Z).
-A scene can have multiple cameras but the camera used at a specific time is dependent on the key camera set in the current or most recent keyframe.
+* A scene can have multiple cameras but the camera used at a specific time is dependent on the key camera set in the current or most recent keyframe.
-Different cameras can have different field of views, but the aspect ratio of the animation is fixed.
+* Different cameras can have different field of views, but the aspect ratio of the animation is fixed.

 ## Welcome Screen